-Sale of any amount of recreational marijuana, whether as a first offense or subsequent offense, is punishable by a minimum mandatory sentence of at least 5 years.
-Distribution of marijuana also leads to life prison terms for up to 90 years and heavy fines ranging from $50,000 to $200,000.
+Sale of any amount of recreational marijuana, whether as a first offense or subsequent offense, is punishable by a minimum mandatory sentence of at least five years.
+The distribution of marijuana also leads to life prison terms for up to 90 years and heavy fines ranging from $50,000 to $200,000.

 Medical Marijuana in Louisiana

 The Louisiana State Legislature signed SB 143 into law in June 2015 to lay the framework for medicinal marijuana access, but regulatory hurdles have caused the program’s launch to be delayed.
 To try to kick-start the program, Gov. John Bel Edwards signed a bill in May 2016 that expands the program to include more conditions and allows doctors to “recommend” rather than “prescribe” marijuana to patients.

 Medical marijuana in Louisiana became available to patients starting in August 2019.
 Agricultural centers at Louisiana State University and Southern University have been selected to grow cannabis for the state, overseen by the state agriculture department.
 Nine dispensaries have been selected throughout the state.

 Medical marijuana will be allowed in the form of medicinal oils, pills, liquids, and topical applications.
 In June 2019, Louisiana lawmakers passed a bill allowing for the sale and use of cannabis inhalers.